alexpovel/rust-testing-explored/presentation.md

 # You will get

-- an overview of:
-  - basics of testing in Rust
-  - more advanced approaches & tools
+- an introduction to more advanced approaches & tools, to
-- ideas on improving trust in your systems:
-  - uncovering bugs the type system can't
+  - ...uncover bugs the type system can't
-  - keeping documentation in sync
+  - ...keep documentation in sync
-  - understanding it more deeply
+  - ...building more robust software with more confidence, and stronger resistance to regression

 # `$ whoami`

 - started Rust late 2022
 - implemented `srgn` & `b4s` for practice
-- today, also use Rust at Cloudflare
+- today, also use Rust at my work at Cloudflare

 # Exploring testing